Overseas territories of Netherlands

 A Dutch name of Saint Eustace who is the patron of this small island of only 21 square kilometers (8.1 sq mi).
 Since St. Eustatius was discovered by Columbus in 1493, the island changed its nationality more than twenty times.
 Today like Saba, St. Eustatius is a special municipality of the Netherlands with an important oil terminal located on its land.

 Christopher Columbus discovered this island on November 11,1493, thus on a Saint Martin’s Day, and it bears until today the name of the saint.
 In the XVII C. the French and the Dutch competed for the island, but instead of fighting a battle, they divided it.
-Up to these days Sint Maarten, an autonomous territory within the Kingdom of the Netherlands ruled by a governor, is located in the Northern part of the island (34 sq. kilometers,13 sq. mi), while a larger French part, called promptly Saint Martin takes the South.
-Sint Maarten is a popular tourist destination, transport center and the seat of three universities.
+Dutch part was located in the Northern part of the island (34 sq. kilometers,13 sq. mi), while a larger French part, called promptly Saint Martin was at the South.
+Sint Maarten was an autonomous territory within the Kingdom of the Netherlands ruled by a governor.
+On 10th of October 2010 became an independent nation within the Kingdom of the Netherlands.
+It is now a popular tourist destination, transport center and the seat of three universities.